 Also imagine, that they have been praying the same prayer for a son all those years!
 They were persistent in their prayers to God for a son.

 Therefore, they prayed the same prayer repeatedly.
 That’s why Gabriel said a “prayer” and not “prayers“.

-They, by praying the same prayer to God for many years reveals what?
+They, by praying the same prayer to God for many years reveal what?

-Let’s observe a final instance of a non-Christian being persistent in prayers, which resulting in a life-changing experience for many.
+Let’s observe a final instance of a non-Christian being persistent in prayers, which resulted in a life-changing experience for many.

 Cornelius was neither a Jew nor a Christian.
 Nevertheless, he desired eternal life through believing in Jesus Christ, so he fasted and prayed about this frequently.

 We are aware of this because the Bible says, he was philanthropic, dedicated, revered God, “and prayed to God [always]”, (Acts 10:2).